pavan12395/ShortLink/README.md

 The Node application reads certain entities from the `.env` file.
 The following configurations can be customized:

+- `MONGOOSE_CONNECTION_STRING`: MongoDB connection string.
+Specify the connection URI for your MongoDB database.
+If you don't have MongoDB on your local machine, you can start a Docker container of MongoDB and include the connection URI in the `.env` file.
+- `ACCESS_TOKEN_SECRET_KEY`: Secret key used for JWT token generation and verification.
 - `DEFAULT_EXPIRY`: Default expiration time (in minutes) for uploaded files (default: 5)
 - `DEFAULT_INTERVAL`: Default interval (in minutes) for the cleanFiles job to run (default: 30)
 - `ALLOWED_EXTENSIONS`: Comma-separated list of allowed file extensions (default: txt,lam,json,py,java,c,js,tsx,jsx,go,html,css)